 5.)
 Be Active Online

-Social presence is making waves in spreading awareness.
-Social media platforms like Twitter, Instagram, and Facebook are great outlets to share your knowledge, story, education on child abuse prevention.
-No message is too small on social media, and the biggest impact can happen in 140 characters or less.
+Social media platforms like Twitter, Instagram, and Facebook are great outlets to share your knowledge and story about child abuse prevention.
+No message is too small on social media, and the biggest impact can happen in 280 characters or less.

 6.)
 Share Your Knowledge